japila-books/apache-spark-internals/docs/exercises/spark-examples-wordcount-spark-shell.md

 In the following example you're going to count the words in `README.md` file that sits in your Spark distribution and save the result under `README.count` directory.

-You're going to use link:spark-shell.adoc[the Spark shell] for the example.
+You're going to use spark-shell.md[the Spark shell] for the example.
 Execute `spark-shell`.

 [source,scala]
 ----